hebo1221/RandWireNN/README.md

 ```
 python run_RandWireNN.py
 ```
-- It doesn't matter if your system is cpu or gpu or multi-gpu.
 - If you want to change dataset, see run_RandWireNN.py, get_configuration().
 MNIST,CIFAR,ImageNet available
 - You don't have to prepare a dataset.
 The code will automatically download it.
 - But if you have it already, set your dataset directory in RandWireNN_config.py, __C.DATASET_DIR
-- If you want train-loss graph, see RandWireNN_config.py, __C.Visdom
+- If you want to see a train-loss graph, see RandWireNN_config.py, __C.VISDOM
 - You can change the hyperparameters and dataset settings from *_config.py files.
 Look it up.